MariusHesby/MariusHesby/README.md

 ## My passion?

 - I love to create webdesigns using Adobe XD.
-- I love to create websites that are fast, solid and simple.
+- I love to create websites that are fast, solid and simple (or did I mention that already).
-- I love to use Next.js and Tailwind CSS to do it.
+- I love to use Next.js and Tailwind CSS to do it (why? 'cause it's super fast man).

 ## Right now?